wendellantildes/wendellantildes.github.io/_posts/2018-10-13-json-validator.md

 ---
 layout: post
-title: "A folder listener in .Net Core and .Net Standard."
+title: "A true json validator for .Net Core Web Api"
-date: 2018-07-22
+date: 2018-10-13
 categories: programming
 tags: [c#, .net, .netcore, leadingZero, webApi]

 ---

-Salut, ça va
+Salut, ça va?

 Today we are going to discuss about a problem we face when we send an octal or an hexadecimal number in json.
 According to the official json specification , it’s not allowed to send these numbers in json, just decimal numbers.